 Termite Droppings and Sawdust: Spotting The Difference

 Drywood termite droppings look a lot like sawdust.
-Typically a homeowner who sees termite droppings for the first time will confuse it with saw dust and clean it up and discard it without thinking twice.
+Typically a homeowner who sees it for the first time will confuse it with saw dust and clean it up and discard it without thinking twice.

 If you look close enough, you’ll notice that drywood termite droppings have a 6-sided shape.
 Saw dust on the other hand will look more like tiny shavings and slivers rather than the 6-sided granular shape of droppings.

 Drywood termite pellets look almost like a deflated football or an oblong pea under magnification.
-However, Drywood termites and their droppings are not the only kind of termite to be on the lookout for.
+However, Drywood termite droppings aren’t the only kind of termite to be on the lookout for.

-The intensity of a termite infestation and rate of damage will often depend on the type of termite that is involved.
-There are two types of termites that we would like to call attention to here: Subterranean termites and Drywood termites.
+The intensity of an infestation and rate of damage will often depend on the type of termite that is involved.
+There are two types that we would like to call attention to here: Subterranean and Drywood.
 Though you need to be on the lookout for both, Subterranean termites are potentially the more destructive of the two.

 Subterranean termites produce a liquid form of excrement whereas Drywood termites produce a dry form of excrement.

-Drywood termites, the more “tidy” of the two, push their poop out of their living spaces whereas Subterranean termites prefer to use their liquid droppings, mixing it with dirt, debris and saliva to construct a sort of covered termite superhighway.
+Drywoods, the more “tidy” of the two, push their poop out of their living spaces whereas Subterraneans prefer to use their liquid droppings, mixing it with dirt, debris and saliva to construct a sort of covered termite superhighway.
 They use these poop based mud tube highways to travel to their next food source, which just might be your house.

 Subterranean termites also construct nests from their droppings or use their poop based “cement” to heal breaches in nests established deep within wood sources.
-Because of the fluid nature of their poop and their extensive use of droppings as part of their nest construction activities, discrete piles or mounds of subterranean termite droppings are not likely to be found and their absence cannot be used to discount the likelihood of an infestation.
+Because of the fluid nature of their poop and their extensive use of droppings as part of their nest construction activities, discrete piles or mounds of their waste aren’t likely to be found and their absence cannot be used to discount the likelihood of an infestation.

 So, if they’re harder to spot than Drywood termites, where should one look to find Subterranean termites within their home?

-When it comes to houses, Subterranean termites are most commonly found in chimneys and empty wall spaces.
-Subterranean termites also often build such nests if moisture is allowed to regularly collect inside the wall cavity, say from leaking pipes, shower recess, faulty plumbing, guttering, broken roof tiles, etc.
+When it comes to houses, they are most commonly found in chimneys and empty wall spaces.
+They also often build such nests if moisture is allowed to regularly collect inside the wall cavity, say from leaking pipes, shower recess, faulty plumbing, guttering, broken roof tiles, etc.